• 中文 (简体)

 The RRA is both a set of criteria for responsible production and a tool for companies to communicate their environmental, social and governance practices.
 Its main uses are:

-1. As voluntary self-assessment and self-reporting tool for minerals and metals producers and processors participating in the RMI’s Responsible Minerals Assurance Process.
+1. As a voluntary self-assessment and self-reporting tool for minerals and metals producers and processors participating in the RMI’s Responsible Minerals Assurance Process.

 2. As the foundation of the RMI’s Environmental, Social, and Governance Standard for Mineral Supply Chains; and